RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 to little more than the appropriation of the celebrity's economic value are not protected expression under the First Amendment.

-[The Court reviewed [*Zacchini*](http://scholar.google.com/scholar_case?case=16238771870259020023), and found two principles applicable to this case: (1) state law may validly safeguard forms of intellectual property not covered under federal copyright and patent law as a means of protecting the fruits of a performing artist's labor; and (2) the state's interest in preventing the outright misappropriation of such intellectual property by others is not automatically trumped by the interest in free expression or dissemination of information; rather, as in the case of defamation, the state law interest and the interest in free expression must be balanced, according to the relative importance of the interests at stake.]
+[The Court reviewed [*Zacchini*][zacchini], and found two principles applicable to this case:

+1. state law may validly safeguard forms of intellectual property not covered under federal copyright and patent law as a means of protecting the fruits of a performing artist's labor; and
+2. the state's interest in preventing the outright misappropriation of such intellectual property by others is not automatically trumped by the interest in free expression or dissemination of information; rather, as in the case of defamation, the state law interest and the interest in free expression must be balanced, according to the relative importance of the interests at stake.]

 *Guglielmi* adopted a similar balancing approach.
 The purported heir of Rudolph Valentino filed suit against the makers of a fictional film based on the latter's life. *Guglielmi* concluded that the First Amendment protection of entertainment superseded any right of publicity.
 This was in contrast to the companion *Lugosi* case, in which Chief Justice Bird concluded in her dissenting opinion that there may be an enforceable right of publicity that would prevent the merchandising of Count Dracula using the likeness of Bela Lugosi, with whom that role was identified. [*Lugosi*](http://scholar.google.com/scholar_case?case=11171194144106283057).  *Guglielmi* proposed a balancing test to distinguish protected from unprotected appropriation of celebrity likenesses: "an action for infringement of the right of publicity can be maintained only if the proprietary interests at issue clearly outweigh the value of free expression in this context." ([*Guglielmi supra*](http://scholar.google.com/scholar_case?case=3956106467746132778).)